bluekamandy/japanese-chords-glove/README.md

 ## What I learned and next steps

 The instrument surprised me and ended up being quite expressive.
+The expressiveness of the project probably owes to how expressive chord progressions are in and of themselves.

 Overall I learned the value of short iterations to break down or correct my assumptions.
 Each step of the way I was able to refine the project and add to it.
 When I started the project, I had a clear idea that I wanted my hand to be the musical instrument, but the role of the copper tape was not clear because I had never used it before.
 This project was a great example of how hands-on experimentation can help introduce new concepts.